See how Jason Dhami, a Business Development Representative at Dooly, is cutting through the noise with video.

-Before arriving at Dooly, Jason heard of Vidyard GoVideo through Vidyard’s event, FastForward.
+Before arriving at Dooly, Jason heard of the Vidyard Chrome extensionthrough Vidyard’s event, FastForward.
 One of the speakers challenged reps to send him their best video, and, given his competitive nature, he bit.
 The result?
 They prospect posted the video to LinkedIn as a best practice example for sales outreach.

 “When the video was posted, I realized that video had a unique effect on people.
 You can’t fake it, and when someone shares it with their network, your single video ends up generating more than one opportunity.”
 From that brief taste of video’s potential, Jason knew he had to bring it up with his boss and integrate it in the sales process.

 “We decided to run a test.
 I would use video in all my outreach for a week to test the results,” says Jason.
 It took the Dooly team two minutes to get up and running with Vidyard.
 “You install it into your browser, click record, and you’re ready to explore the solution.
 It’s super easy to record and share video as well, either by email or to social channels.”

 Getting the video pitch-perfect, however, took some time.
 “It’s like that with email or the phone as well, it always takes time to adjust to a new medium.
 Like a cold call, you need to practice every day to get good at it,” Jason says.

 “Every medium has its own advantage,” explains Jason.
 “With video, you have an ability to tell a powerful, unique story.
 You can’t fake it; the prospect knows it’s made specifically for them.”
 That level of personalization has allowed the team to stand out from the vast swath of sales tools on the market, letting customers know from day 1 that they’ll treat them like people rather than numbers throughout their entire journey with Dooly.

 The Dooly team believes the major reason for their success is video’s ability to tell a story versus sending a regular, plain-text email.